unyt-org/uix/docs/manual/10 Functions and Contexts.md

 are also stationary per default and are executed inside their origin context.

-This means that when an event handler is defined on a HTML element exported from a backend entrypoint, it is still executed on the backend entrypoint, also when the element is displayed in the browser (display context):
+This means that when an event handler is defined on a HTML element exported from a backend entrypoint, it is still executed on the backend entrypoint, also when the element is displayed in the browser (frontend context):

 ```tsx
 /// file: backend/entrypoint.ts